-Displayed below is a chronologically ordered, personal selection of projects from the last five years.
+Displayed below is a chronologically ordered, personal selection of projects.
 To view more individual projects use the 'drop down' menu under "WORK" at the top of this page.

 DEATHGATE (IN PROGRESS), 2015-18.